Role Primitives: Why AI Assistants Must Transmogrify into Agents Performing Classic Social Roles

 Roles are the missing standards layer.
 With them, assistants become legible collaborators rather than awkward shapeshifters.

 What makes role primitives so powerful is that they unite both function and personality in one frame.
-A role is not just a list of duties and capabilities or a fully fleshed-out persona; it is the fusion of the two.
-By anchoring our AIs in roles, we get the clarity of defined behavior, the comfort of expected emotional range and boundaries, and the power, efficacy, and legibility of narrowly defined scope.
+A role is not just a list of duties and capabilities or even a fully fleshed-out persona; it goes beyond the fusion of the two, a form that is greater than the sum of its parts.
+Anchoring our AIs in roles, we get the clarity of defined behavior, the comfort of expected emotional range and boundaries, and the power, efficacy, and legibility of narrowly defined scope.

-This deep reinforcement is one reason why roles have proven to be so fundamental to human society, and why they can make AI assistants more effective, more trustworthy, and even more human.
+This deep mutual reinforcement in structure is one reason why roles have proven to be so fundamental to human society historically, and why they can transform AI assistants into more effective, more trustworthy, and even more human entities.

-AI assistants don’t just need discrete personalities — they need to inhabit well-defined roles, ideally the roles that already exist in our social lexicons.
-Roles that provide an intuitive way to understand and deal with what are currently in essence shoggoths with too many eye branches and mouths, too many behavior sets and personalities being exhibited all at once with poorly arranged smiley face masks.
-Instead of overloaded, incoherent singletons, what is needed are tamed, trained, domesticated, and most importantly socialized AIs.
-AIs that conform to our various traditional, even archetypal culturally specified social roles.
+Our AI assistants don’t just need discrete personalities — they need to inhabit well-defined roles, ideally the roles that already exist in our social lexicons.
+Roles that provide an intuitive way to understand and relate to the current set of inchoate shoggoths with too many eye stalks and mouths, too many behavior sets and personalities, poorly arranged behind smiley face masks.
+Instead of overloaded, incoherent singletons, what is needed are tamed, trained, domesticated (and the fact that this language begins to discomfit points to something significant), and most importantly, socialized AIs.